WeaverFi/cookietrack-api/CONTRIBUTING.md

 In order to track a new token, first ensure it has a price feed available either through CoinGecko, ParaSwap or 1Inch.

-If so, simply add the token's address, symbol and logo to its respective chain file at `/static/tokens/`.
+If so, simply add the token's information to `/functions/src/tokens.ts`.

 ## Donations